 Alejandro "Alex" Nagy, was born and raised in the city of Caracas, Venezuela.
 Despite growing up in the city, he had permanent contact with outdoors and wildlife throughout his childhood and teen years.
 Birding and ornithology came at the age of 20, when he became part of the staff at the William H. Phelps ornithology collection in Caracas, taking an active part on everything that involves a bird museum.
-He had also been a long-time bird-bander at the Portachuelo banding station in Henri Pittier National Park (Venezuela) where he has first confirmed records for the country of Caribbean Martin, Chimney Swift, and Wormeating Warbler among others.
+He had also been a long-time bird-bander at the Portachuelo banding station in Henri Pittier National Park (Venezuela) where he has first confirmed records for the country of Caribbean Martin, Chimney Swift, and Worm-eating Warbler among others.
 Alex has also been part of important expeditions to rediscover enigmatic species such as the Orinoco Softtail and the Tachira Antpitta.
-He's also been a field assistant in birdsound studies, something that has given him tremendous skills in bird identification by vocalizations.
+He's also been a field assistant in bird-sound studies, something that has given him tremendous skills in bird identification by vocalizations.
 Alex started leading birding tours in Venezuela in the year 2000, at the world famous Hato El Cedral cattle-ranch and nature reserve, and later on throughout the country.
 This passion took him to move to Colombia with his wife Esmeralda in 2018, coleading tours with David Ascanio and also Steve Hilty.
 He had also become an avid eBirder, soon-to-be regional reviewer, and always on the look for new birds, whether they're county, state, regional or even better, lifers.
 Alex is a leader with a charming humble personality, always cool and calm under pressure and with tons of patience.
 His outstanding human quality and passion for birds and nature will make you enjoy and absorb every aspect of a VENT program.

-FINANCIAL ARRANGEMENTS: The fee for this tour is \$5,995 per person in double occupancy and includes all meals beginning with dinner on Day 1 to breakfast on Day 8, accommodations as stated, ground transportation during the tour and guide services provided by the tour leaders.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$7,095 per person in double occupancy and includes all meals beginning with dinner on Day 1 to breakfast on Day 9, accommodations as stated, ground transportation during the tour and guide services provided by the tour leaders.
 The tour fee does not include roundtrip airfare from your home to Cali and return, airport departure taxes, alcoholic beverages, special gratuities, telephone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small party supplement may be charged.
+A portion of the proceeds from this tour will be donated to Tucson Bird Alliance.

-The single supplement for this tour is \$680.
+The single supplement for this tour is \$890.
 You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.